-The Chairman, with the assistance of the Company Secretary, ensures that all Directors have full and timely access to information with Board papers distributed in advance of Board meetings.
+The Chairman, with the assistance of the Company Secretaries, ensures that all Directors have full and timely access to information with Board papers distributed in advance of Board meetings.
 This ensures that Directors have sufficient time to appreciate issues deliberated at Board meeting and expedites the decision-making process.

-Every Director also has unhindered access to the advice and services of the Company Secretary.
-The Board believes that the current Company Secretary is capable of carrying out his duties to ensure the effective functioning of the Board.
-The Articles of Association specify that the removal of the Company Secretary is a matter for the Board as a whole.
+Every Director also has unhindered access to the advice and services of the Company Secretaries.
+The Board believes that the current Company Secretaries are capable of carrying out their duties to ensure the effective functioning of the Board.
+The Articles of Association specify that the removal of the Company Secretaries are a matter for the Board as a whole.